luraess/ml-landslide/README.md

     1 │ < 0.25
 ```

+The application code is fairly simple, as it mostly does preprocessing and needs simply to load the trained machine.

 > code: [`model_use.jl`](model_use.jl) and loading the previously trained machine.

 ### Qualitative comparison to landslide data